Birajit Sinha: Early life and career

-Birajit Sinha joined student politics at the age of 17 in 1969, and has been an active member of Indian National Congress since 1972.
-He was appointed president of Tripura State Youth Congress in 1978 and continued in the role until 1990.
-He also served as a Cabinet Minister in Tripura from 1988 to 1993.
-He held a number of leadership roles in Indian National Congress, including membership of the National Council of Indian Youth Congress and the All India Congress Committee.
+Birajit Sinha joined student politics at the age of 17 in 1969, and has been an active member of the Indian National Congress since 1972.
+He was appointed president of the Tripura State Youth Congress in 1978 and continued in the role until 1990.
+He visited Oman in 1983 and China in 1985 as a member of Indian delegations to international youth festivals.

+He also held a number of leadership roles in the INC, including membership of the National Council of the Indian Youth Congress and the All India Congress Committee.

-He was first elected as a member of the Tripura Legislative Assembly in 1988 and was a cabinet minister from 1988 to 1993.
+He was first elected as a member of the Tripura Legislative Assembly in 1988 and served as cabinet minister from 1988 to 1993.
 He was again elected in 1998 and was Deputy Leader of Opposition in the Tripura Legislative Assembly from 1998 to 2000.
-In 2003 Legislative Assembly elections he was the State Congress President and the chief ministerial candidate of INC where he was re-elected from his seat but the party couldn't get the majority.
+In the 2003 Legislative Assembly elections he was the State Congress President and the chief ministerial candidate of INC, but while he was re-elected his party did not get a majority of seats.

-In 2008 Legislative Assembly elections 2013 Legislative Assembly elections, he was re-elected to represent Kailashahar constituency.
+In the 2008 and 2013 Legislative Assembly elections, he was re-elected to represent the Kailashahar constituency.
 He was appointed the President of the Tripura Pradesh Congress Committee on 9 January 2015.

-He was again appointed as the President of Tripura Pradesh Congress Committee in 2021 becoming the only state leader to be given the charge of President Tripura Pradesh Congress Committee for 3 terms.
+He was again appointed as the President of the Tripura Pradesh Congress Committee in 2021, becoming the only state leader to be chosen as President of the Tripura Pradesh Congress Committee for a third term.

-In 2023 Legislative Assembly elections he contested from Kailashahar and won with 9686 votes against BJP rival securing the highest margin ever recorded from the constituency.
-He is representing Kailashahar for the 6th term, which is also highest number of representation in the constituency by an individual.
+In 2023 Legislative Assembly elections he contested the Kailashahar constituency and won with 9686 votes against his BJP rival, securing the highest margin ever recorded from the constituency.
+He is currently representing Kailashahar for the 6th term, which is also highest number of terms served in that constituency by a single individual.

 On 6 May 2025, he was appointed as the Congress Legislative Party Leader of Tripura Legislative Assembly.
-He is also the member of Business Advisory Committee in Tripura Legislative Assembly.
+He is also the member of the Business Advisory Committee in Tripura Legislative Assembly.